-The Factory Kitchen sits in a converted industrial space in LA's Arts District, serving Northern Italian food that earned a Michelin Bib Gourmand.
+The Factory Kitchen (thefactorykitchen.com) sits in a converted industrial space in LA's Arts District, serving Northern Italian food that earned a Michelin Bib Gourmand.
 It's the kind of restaurant where the pasta is made by hand, the dining room hums with energy, and first-time guests become regulars.
 Their website needs to communicate all of that before anyone walks through the door.

 It does.